A History of the Shrine

 In 1870, several thousand of the 900,000 residents of Manhattan were Masons.
 Many of these Masons made it a point to lunch at the Knickerbocker Cottage, a restaurant at 426 Sixth Avenue.
 At a special table on the second floor, a particularly jovial of men used to meet regularly.

 The Masons who gathered at this table were noted for their good humor and wit.
 They often discussed the idea of a new fraternity for Masons, in which fun and fellowship would be stressed more than ritual.
 Two of the table regulars, Walter M. Fleming, M.D., and William J. “Billy” Florence, an actor, took the idea seriously enough to do something about it.
+As Shriners we look beyond ourselves to serve the needs of others, especially children who cannot help themselves.
+We believe Shriners Hospitals to be the world’s greatest philanthropy and we covenant with each other to support its “temples of mercy” with spirit, time, talent and means.

 Billy Florence was a star.
 After becoming the toast of the New York stage, he toured London, Europe and Middle Eastern countries, always playing to capacity audiences.
 While on tour in Marseilles, France, Florence was invited to a party given by an Arabian diplomat